techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

 - I have a child-parent connection that causes error in de appservice
 - The appservice needs to be placed within the its own v-net.

-When I can manage this I have a code of the backbone of the project.
+When I can manage this I have a code of the backbone of the project that is good to show after two weeks

 I also need to make an overview of the expected cost.

 I use the next two weeks to create the following: